simonsobs/sotodlib/docs/tod_ops.rst

 tod_ops.jumps
 =============

 Functions to find jumps in data.
+The jumps are found by taking the cumulative sum of mean subtracted data (which may be filtered) and looking for peaks in the output.
+Taking the cumulative sum is functionally the same as convolving with an unit step, so it is acting as a matched filter.

 .. automodule:: sotodlib.tod_ops.jumps
    :members: